-All confidential electronic documents are delivered encrypted by using PGP tools within an already established PKI, so the confidentiality and integrity of the documentation is ensured because only the good recipient is able to decrypt the code.
+All confidential electronic documents are delivered encrypted by using PGP tools within an already established PKI, so the confidentiality and integrity of the documentation is ensured during the whole life cycle because only the intended recipient is able to decrypt the code.
 The detection of modification is reached by the functionality of the PGP tools.
+Deliverables send in paper form are personalised and only send on request by the Platform Manufacturer.
+This personalisation consists of a serial number which is printed as a watermark in the document.
+This serial number is administered by Infineon and linked to the customer the document is delivered to.
+Furthermore the envelopes are secured by a seal and signature.